OutRite/RobloxPlayerFinder/README.md

 Mostly as a challenge for using APIs and Python.
 ## I don't see their server?????
 You should probably use this with something like RoSearcher, since it isn't all that useful by itself.
-(P.S.
-Server ID _will_ be added, but it might not be useful to general users.
-Depends on if you know how to use it.)
 ## It isn't correct?
 They just haven't gotten a badge in the game they are currently playing yet.
 Give it a bit.
 ## Is this a virus????????